Arriving at Our Site

 Kingston Forest & Nature School is a smoke-free and pet-free site.

-Please DO NOT SMOKE anywhere on the property, including in the parking lot, on the trails, just outside the clearing, in the clearing, in the yurt, in the woods, etc.
+Please DO NOT SMOKE or VAPE anywhere on the property, including in the parking lot, on the trails, just outside the clearing, in the clearing, in the yurt, in the woods, etc.

 Please LEAVE PETS AT HOME.
 If for some reason they must accompany you for drop-off/pick-up, please keep them in your vehicle.